wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.5.2 =
+This update contains a new description text.

+= 1.5.1 =
+This release contains an update to the function which calculates the average rating for lists so that there is just one digit left after the decimal point and there is a bugfix inside this release so that user whithout admin rights can log in into WordPress backend again.

 = 1.5.0 =
 With this update I added a new source image and the possibility to calculate the average rating inside a list of Universal Star Ratings.
 There are some minor bug fixes inside this update, too.